ListopadovArt/Sunnyside/README.md

 # Sunnyside
+Weather app on Flutter

-Weather mobile application using the Flutter framework.
+Weather mobile application based on the beautiful design of [Olia Gozha](https://dribbble.com/shots/4663154-).

+## Packages used: